sassoftware/vscode-sas-extension/connect-and-run.md

 ## Profile: SAS 9.4 (remote - IOM)

-On Windows, during the install of SAS 9.4, make sure that "Integration Technologies Client" checkbox is checked.
-If using an order that doesn't provide this option, make sure the ITC is installed by visiting the following [link](https://support.sas.com/downloads/browse.htm?fil=&cat=56).
-Make sure to download the 9.4m8 option.
+In order to use this option, you'll need to have "Integration Technologies Client" (ITC) installed.
+You can do this by making sure the "Integration Technologies Client" checkbox is checked when installing SAS 9.4, or by visiting the following [link](https://support.sas.com/downloads/browse.htm?fil=&cat=56) (Make sure to download the 9.4m8 option).

 ### Profile Anatomy